 Each NFTree owner is taking care of a part of the Chocó Andino.

-Become one and mitigate your carbon footprint!
+Become one and start offsetting the impact of your carbon footprint!

 Each NFTree owner is taking care of a part of the Chocó Andino.

-Become one and mitigate your carbon footprint!
+Become one and start offsetting the impact of your carbon footprint!

-TO WHICH ACTIONS DO WE DIRECT
+TOWARDS WHICH ACTIONS DO WE

-THE MONEY FROM YOUR PURCHASE?
+ALLOCATE THE MONEY FROM YOUR PURCHASE?

-80% of all revenues generated from NFTree go to:
+90% of all revenues generated from NFTree go to:

 TOWARDS WHICH ACTIONS DO WE ALLOCATE THE MONEY FROM YOUR PURCHASE?

-80% of all revenues generated from NFTree go to:
+90% of all revenues generated from NFTree go to:

 RESERVES